 Aviation is one of those spheres of technology that evolved fast.
 We barely had our first flight a hundred and fifteen years ago, and it’s basically commonplace already.
 Just think about all those budget airlines and their planes!
 But those airliners didn’t materialize out of thin air.
 Here’s a quick look at their actual evolution.

 5. Ilya Muromets vs. Goliath

 This Russian plane was purposefully built as a passenger liner in 1913.
-It first took to air in 1914, quickly breaking two world records: first for passengers carried (16), and afterwards for the longest air journey (1,200 km, 14 hour flight from Saint Petersburg to Kiev).
+It first took to air in 1914, quickly breaking two world records: first for passengers carried (16), and afterward for the longest air journey (1,200 km, 14-hour flight from Saint Petersburg to Kiev).
 However, it was immediately pressed into the role of a heavy bomber in World War I. They didn’t get to fly as airliners until 1921.
 However, they were soon found to be hard to maintain and were retired in 1922.

-Curiously enough, the Farman F.60 Goliath was designed as a bomber for the Great War, but did not make it into the fight.
+Curiously enough, the Farman F.60 Goliath was designed as a bomber for the Great War but did not make it into the fight.
 The designer then repurposed it into an airliner, a role in which Goliath served with distinction and made important contributions to European civil aviation.

 4. Junkers F 13

 Planes are generally made as light as possible to help with the whole “flying” thing.
 Back in the 1910s, that was wood and canvas.
 However, air passengers were probably not as comfortable with flying in these up-engined coffins as combat aviators.
 Luckily for them, Junkers, a German company, soon cranked out the Junkers F 13.